do-mart/gramolang/README.md

     >>> api_keys = {OpenAIWrapper: 'apikeyvalue'}

 ### 2. Providing keys in a file
-When using a file instead of the value directly, write the key in the form `name=apikeyvalue` on a single file line.
-Use either the name of the API wrapper class (default) or the underlying organisation's API name (both names are stored the wrapper class tuple `API_KEY_NAMES`), e.g.:
+When using a file, write the key in the form `name=apikeyvalue` on a single line.
+Use either the name of the API wrapper class (default) or the underlying organisation's API name (both names are stored in the wrapper class tuple `API_KEY_NAMES`), e.g.:

     # Example of the content of an API key file
     OpenAIWrapper=apikeyvalue